shengyuan-lu/shengyuan-lu/README.md

 ![G3@2x](https://user-images.githubusercontent.com/70995597/160811653-9e74016b-6c80-4670-992e-5464daf93b29.png)

 If what I want doesn’t exist, I build it from scratch.
 From the chemistry board game I designed in high school to my newest iOS app ZotMeal, I am obsessed with turning ideas into reality.
-Currently, products I designed, developed, and marketed serve over 3,000 users in 60 countries, and I couldn't be more proud knowing my work has a big impact.
+Currently, products I designed, developed, and marketed serve over 3,500 users in 60 countries, and I couldn't be more proud knowing my work has a big impact.

-Due to security concerns, I will not accepting any merge requests at this time unless the person has contacted me prior.
-Harassment against me or my team will not be tolerated and any offender will be blocked everywhere.

 ## Socials 🔗
 💻 See my hackathon projects on [Devpost](https://devpost.com/shengyuan-lu)